eser/stack/fp/README.md

 console.log(`Is Same: ${source === newOne}`);
 ```

-### mutate(source, modificationFn)
+### mutate(source, mutatorFn)

+creates a copy of a data structure and applies a mutator function (`mutatorFn`)
-copies an instance with its constructor, with specific mutation.
+to it. copies an instance with its constructor, with specific mutation.

 ```js
 import { mutate } from "$cool/fp/mutate.ts";